 Try not to show any reluctance or fear when you enter the water, your greyhound will pick up on it and be put off.
 If they see you having a good time, they’ll want to be involved.

-If your greyhound really doesn’t like water, it’s probably going to take longer than a day to get them used to the idea.
+If your greyhound really doesn’t like water, it’s probably going to take longer than a day to get used to the idea.
 You’ll need to be patient and take baby steps.

 If your greyhound dislikes water, you’ll need to start small.
 Turn on the hose or sprinklers in your backyard and allow them to approach it in their own time.